FAQ

 Q. Are Pellergy system only for converting existing oil systems to wood pellets?

-A. No, Pellergy offers fully tested and integrated wood pellet boiler packages, complete with bulk pellet bins and hoppers.
-Our boilers are all fabricated right here in the USA and are ASME rated.
-We offer three different sizes of boilers ranging from 60,000 btu/hr to 175,000 btu/hr in both steel and cast iron construction.
+A. No, Pellergy offers fully tested and integrated wood pellet boiler packages, complete with bulk pellet storage bins.
+Our Pellergy Alpha boilers are fabricated in Austria for us by one of the world’s leading manufacturers in wood pellet heating: Windhager.
+We offer two different sizes of residential/light commercial boilers ranging from 60,000 btu/hr to 100,000 btu/hr for residential use and for commercial and larger load installations we offer Windhager’s BioWIN XL line of boiler that can be cascaded for up to 820MMBTU output.
 Check out our PRODUCTS page for full details and links to our product data sheets.

 Q. What if I want a new boiler/furnace or wish to keep my existing system as a backup, can I still use a Pellergy System?

 A. Yes!
-Your Certified Installer will simply mate a Pellergy burner system to a standard oil or wood fired boiler/furnace setup.
+Your Certified Installer will simply install a Pellergy Alpha boiler system as an add-on to your standard oil or wood fired boiler/furnace setup.
 Your installer can set up the Pellergy boiler to handle a majority of the heat load as the primary system and have the oil system as a backup.

 Q. How much space is required for the system?